Who The Funk?

 Nicole Gentry

-Advisor Nicole Gentry is a multi-instrumentalist, music director, music event producer, educator, and artist developer based in Northern California.
+Non-Profit Advisor Nicole Gentry is a multi-instrumentalist, music director, music event producer, educator, and artist developer based in Northern California.
 As a musician, she works across live and recorded settings, while her leadership extends into directing performances, producing events, and guiding creative process.
 Nicole is known for creating intentional musical spaces that value collaboration, artistry, and growth, supporting both her own creative work and the work of others through mentorship, curation, and community building.

 • A smiling older man with glasses and a beard wearing a black t-shirt with KPFA and 94.1f written on it, against a plain white background.